 On the other hand, we have CPM or display online marketing.
 When taking on a CPC campaign, you are literally paying for traffic which is measured in clicks.
 By contrast, CPM campaigns are not focused on driving traffic, at least not in the eyes of Google AdWords administrators.
 Although driving traffic is the end goal of a CPM campaign, the way that campaigns are measured and paid for are by impression.
 CPM, which stands for cost per mille, literally means cost per thousand.
 In this case, one thousand impressions.

 Why pay for an impression instead of a click?
 Short answer, it’s cheaper.
 Smart answer, if brand awareness is prioritized at your company over conversion, then CPM is not only cheaper but also the more effective online marketing tactic.
 CPM also offers a re-marketing feature, which allows online marketers to increase the brand awareness in select demographics of website visitors.
 Re-marketing is happening when you see advertisements for products or services on web-pages because you have expressed some kind of interest in those products/services on other web-pages.

-For example, you see a pair of UGG slippers you like on slippers.com, click into the product page, but don’t make a purchase.
-Then you navigate to random website xyz.com, and see an advertisement for a pair of UGG slippers from slippers.com on xyz.com.
-Slippers.com doesn’t have an agreement with xyz.com for adspace, xyz.com and slippers.com both have an agreement with Google who has facilitated the single impression that has been logged for a CPM campaign.
+For example, you see a pair of UGG slippers you like on wespotlight.com, click into the product page, but don’t make a purchase.
+Then you navigate to random website xyz.com, and see an advertisement for a pair of UGG slippers from wespotlight.com on xyz.com.
+Slippers.com doesn’t have an agreement with xyz.com for adspace, xyz.com and wespotlight.com both have an agreement with Google who has facilitated the single impression that has been logged for a CPM campaign.